MrLoh/thesis-davidson/manuscript.md

 - The state of AI

+[@Turing:1950cm]

-# Davidson's Critique of the Turing Test
+# Davidson's Discussion of the Turing Test

-## The Critique
-(E4.5)
+## Relevance of Turing's Test

 Why the test is interesting to Davidson

 - Test is concerned with the nature of thought
 - Pragmatic approach to the question of thought
 - Empiric criterion for thought
-- Not confined to
+- Not confined to maschines

+"the test is designed to throw light on the nature of thought." [@Davidson:1990tt, p.
+78]

+Where does Davidson agree

+- There should be an empiric test for intellect
+- Linguistic comptetence is essential for intellect

 Turing's proposed test shows that he agrees with Davidson on the fact that linguistic competence is essential to intellect.
 And I think we also have to interpret Davidson and Turing as agreeing that there is a scientific approach that can describe essential parts of our linguistic competence.
 In the case of Turing this is evident in his believe that there is a program that allows the computer to win the imitation game.
 For Davidson it is evident in his proposal of the empiric Unified Theory that can capture the essence of linguistic competence and rationality.
-We will investigate Davidson's ideas further in [Section 3].
+We will investigate Davidson's ideas further in [Unified Theory of Understanding].

-"the test is designed to throw light on the nature of thought." [@Davidson:1990tt, p.
-1]

-Where does Davidson agree

-- There should be an empiric test for thought

-Possibility of General/Strong AI might well be possible
+- General/Strong AI might well be possible

+See also 'Representation and Interpretation' [@Davidson:1990ri]

 - Davidson sees no argument why AI shouldn't be possible
 - AI through Brain simulation should be possible

-See also 'Representation and Interpretation' [@Davidson:1990ri]

-No need for introspection into working of mind
+- No need for introspection into working of mind

 - against Searle's chinese room?

+## Davidson's Critique of Turing's Test

-Rejection of sharp distinction between mental and physical abilities
+Rejection of sharp distinction between mental and physical abilities (E4.5)

-- There is no sharp distinction between physical (especially sensory) and mental abilities -
+- There is no sharp distinction between physical (especially sensory) and mental abilities
+- Connected to rejection of Cartesion Epistemology

-distinction between semantic and syntactic abilities (E5.8)
+distinction between semantic and syntactic abilities (+E5.8)

-## Davidson's Proposal for a modified Test
+## Davidson's Proposal for a Modified Test
-(E4.5)

-History of interaction with the world
+History of interaction with the world (E4.5)

 - The ability to determine non predefined meaning is essential for intelligence

-## Distinction between Practical Interpretation and Essential Theory of Interpretation
+## The Distinction between Explanations of Practical Interpretation and an Essential Theory of Interpretation

-(E4.8, E5.8)

-distinction between sufficient and necessary conditions of linguistic competence
+distinction between sufficient and necessary conditions of linguistic competence (E4.8, E5.8)

+- relation to term linguistic competence and linguistic performence

+I use the term *linguistic competence*[^linguistic-competence] here to refer to Davidson's idea of the essential aspect of understanding language vs. the practical understanding of language.

+[^linguistic-competence]: The term linguistic competence was introduced by Chomsky who makes a "fundamental distinction between competence (the speaker-hearer's knowledge of his language) and performance (the actual use of language in concrete situation)" [@Chomsky:2014at, p.
+4].
+While Davidson  criticizes the idea of linguistic competence as knowledge of a language, he adopts the term for the description of his theory that describes the interpreters essential competence in 'A Nice Derangement of Epitaphs' [-@Davidson:1986nd].

+truth conditions as a formal language

 Unified Theory, Radical Interpretation

 Sucessfull Communication & Anti-Conventionalism & Holims of knowledge

 # Necessary Conditions of Understanding

+## The Triangular Nature of Knowledge

+Distinctiveness of three types of Knowledge (subjective, intersubjective, objective) (E3.14)

+Three Questions of Epistemology (E3.14)

+- how to know other minds
+- how to know world
+- how to know own mind without evidence

+Rejection of skepticism (E3.14, SEP Davidson, E4.1)

+Rejection of empiricsit Epistemology (E3.14, E2.1)

+- No primacy of names and predicates in the foreground of senses
+- doesn't he contradict that in E2.9 and E4.8?

+Rejection of Positivism (reductionism to world knowledge) (E3.14)

+Reasons for Irreducibility/anaomalism of Mental to Physical (E3.14, E4.8)

+- Irreducibility of knowledge of belief to knowledge of world

+- causal nature of the mental (+E1.11, E4.8)

+- Missing independent mode of communication about mental theories (+E4.8)

+Rejection of Cartesion Etymology (primacy of knowledge of one's own mind) (E3.14, E3.3, E3.13)

+Principle of Charity (Coherence and Correspondence) (E3.14, E2.9, E3.14)

+Reaction to stimuli (E3.14)

+- proximal vs. distal stimuli (E5.4)

+Meaning as Language (E3.14, E2.2)

+- not things in world
+- not entities sui generis

+Iscrutability of Reference / Indeterminacy of meaning (Quine Word and Object, E5.3, E2.16, E3.14)

+Importance of disctinction between true and false beliefs (E5.8, E3.14, E4.1, SEP Davidson)

 ## Social aspect of Language
 (E5.8)